𝐕𝐞𝐫𝐬𝐞𝐬 𝐨𝐟 𝐒𝐮𝐫𝐚𝐡 𝐀𝐡𝐳𝐚𝐛: 𝐋𝐨𝐬𝐭, 𝐚𝐛𝐫𝐨𝐠𝐚𝐭𝐞𝐝 𝐨𝐫 𝐰𝐡𝐚𝐭?

 The idea and scheme of abrogation in the Qur’an is discussed HERE.

-15- Ubayy (RA) himself was the member of the twelve member committee formulated to standardize the Qur’anic text during the time of Usman (RA) and there is no evidence of him trying to get the one verse he remembered into the text (Ibn Abi Dawud’s Al-Masahif Hadith 72).
+15- Ubayy (RA) himself was a member of the twelve-member committee formulated to standardize the Qur’anic text during the time of Usman (RA) and there is no evidence of him trying to get the one verse he remembered into the text (Ibn Abi Dawud’s Al-Masahif Hadith 72).
 Nor did he ever express any remorse for not having done so later in his life.

 16- So to summarize we say;

-b- The narration contains a real time error for it ascribes a place to alleged verse on stoning whereas the Prophet (PBUH) did not allow it to be written which logically entails he did not specify its place.
-Also there is no evidence of Prophet (PBUH) reciting it that might have specified its position.
+b- The narration contains a real-time error for it ascribes a place to the alleged verse on stoning whereas the Prophet (PBUH) did not allow it to be written which logically entails he did not specify its place.
+Also, there is no evidence of the Prophet (PBUH) reciting it that might have specified its position.
 This point weakens the position of the scholars who authenticated the narration.

 c- Even if we accept the narration, then it simply means the verses were abrogated.